Using Heroin: What are the Short Term and Long Term Effects?

 Long-Term Effects of Heroin Use

 One of the more dangerous effects of long-term heroin use is tolerance buildup.
-This means that the brain and body have adapted to the presence of heroin through a process called downregulation, and more heroin is needed to produce the same effects.
+This means that the brain and body have adapted to the presence of heroin through a process called down-regulation.
+More heroin is needed to produce the same effects.
 This happens very early and only escalates as more heroin is used.
 The development of tolerance also means that someone will feel increasingly uncomfortable without heroin.
-It is possible that after using heroin for long enough, a user’s body may never return to the tolerance levels they had before using heroin.
-This means that any opioid painkillers that they may need for serious pain issues will be less effective.
+It is possible that after using heroin for long enough, a user’s body may never return to the tolerance levels they had before.
+This means that any opioid painkillers they may need for serious pain issues will be less effective.
 Medical help is highly recommended if someone is in this situation.
 Entering a detox center can help address these issues immediately.

 - Tooth Decay.
 Due to chronic dry mouth as well as decreased focus on personal hygiene.

-- Reproductive Dysfunction: In men, heroin can interfere with the ability to orgasm, and in women, it may cause menstrual abnormalities.
+- Reproductive Dysfunction.
+In men, heroin can interfere with the ability to orgasm.
+In women, it may cause menstrual abnormalities.

 - Insomnia.
 While “nodding off” is common, actual REM and deep sleep can become difficult after prolonged heroin use.

-- Compromised Immune System: Due to malnutrition, decreased metabolism, and repeated injection wounds.
+- Compromised Immune System.
+This is due to malnutrition, decreased metabolism, and repeated injection wounds.

-- Respiratory Disease: People who use heroin are known to suffer a higher incidence of lung-related health issues such as pneumonia.
+- Respiratory Disease.
+People who use heroin suffer a higher incidence of lung-related health issues such as pneumonia.